ayaz-analyst/Plants_Sales_Analysis_PowerBI/README.md

-# Power BI Sales Dashboard Project
+# Plant Sales Dashboard - PowerBI

 ## Overview
 This project showcases an interactive Power BI dashboard created for **Plants Co.** to analyze key sales parameters, such as quantity sold, gross profit, and sales over two years.
 The dashboard includes a **waterfall chart with drill-down functionality**, allowing users to explore data from a high-level overview to granular details, starting at products and drilling down to specific countries.
 It highlights the power of data visualization and actionable insights for business decision-making.